ClemensFischer/XAML-Map-Control/README.md

 in the original file format delivered by the map provider (typically PNG or JPG).
 ImageFileCache is part of the MapControl.WPF library.
 It does not support expiration, which means that cached tile image files will not be deleted automatically.
 The cache may hence consume a considerable amount of disk space.
 * FileDbCache, an ObjectCache implementation based on [EzTools FileDb](https://github.com/eztools-software/FileDb), a simple, file based No-SQL database, in a separate library FileDbCache.WPF.
-* SQLiteCache, an ObjectCache implementation based on [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki).
+* SQLiteCache, an ObjectCache implementation based on [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki), in a separate library SQLiteCache.WPF.

 If you want to try the sample application with persistent caching, uncomment the appropriate TileImageLoader.Cache setting in the sample application's MainWindow.xaml.cs file.
 Please note that some map providers may not allow